oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 those requests to the cluster service for `cluster-1` in `domain1` in the namespace `domain1`.

-For more information about providing Ingress using Istio, refer to the [Istio documentation](https://istio.io/docs/tasks/traffic-management/ingress/).
+For more information about providing ingress using Istio, refer to the [Istio documentation](https://istio.io/docs/tasks/traffic-management/ingress/).

 #### Traffic management